mlasala45/example-projects-love/README.md

 The batch files may not all be consistent with the expected path of Love2D and 7-Zip; the process is easy to glean from the scripts, so fixes should be easy if there is an issue.

+All of these programs can be closed by pressing the Escape key.

 #### Civilization
 A incomplete game made in the style of Civilization 5.

 Left Click - Select Units.
 Right Click - Move.
 Hold to show path.
 Shift + Left Click - Show Tile Information

+#### Hacking
+A simple UI proof-of-concept for a hacking game.
+Mousing over a node plays an animation, and displays an IP address.

+#### Coastline Gen v2 - Voronoi
+One of a series of experiments with procedural generation.
+A Voronoi graph is generated, and cells are marked as inside or outside of the island using a hardcoded formula.

+R - Reset the simulation.
+Space - Pause and unpause.
+G - Toggle Grayscale/Color
+W - Toggle Single Shade